Skip to Content

 Click here to link to the main Web site for the GRE.

-The GRE is currently offered year-round on an appointment basis at nearly 500 Prometric test centers within the United States.
+The GRE is currently offered year-round in two ways.
+Test takers can take the exam on an appointment basis at nearly 500 test centers within the United States.
 There are almost 200 additional testing centers distributed in more than 160 countries.
 Most testing centers offer weekend and evening appointments.
-It is a computer-based exam.
+Alternatively, there is am “At Home Testing” option as well.
+In both cases, the GRE is a computer-based exam.

 Click here to see a list of current testing centers throughout the United States.